How Long Do Cats Stay in Heat

 Prevent unwanted pregnancies

-The main reason why you should always get your cat neutered is to protect her from unwanted pregnancies.
+The main reason why pet parents should always get your cat neutered is to protect her so she doesn’t become pregnant.
 While you may argue that your beloved princess is confined indoors at all times, all it takes is for a errant tomcat to get her pregnant.

 Being rather vigorous breeders, cats can get pregnant several times a year.
 Compounding this is the fact that each pregnancy often produces a litter of kittens.
 Typically, a litter of kittens usually consists for 3 to 6 babies.